jdoleary/Spellmasons/docs/TasksCurrent.md

 ## This weeks goals:
+- BUG: liquid images not cleaned up on new level
 - Allow changeSprite to override sprite when it's animation.hit only
 - bug: A map with no enemies: '0.47596223309121266'
 - bug: AOE is giving me "no target" when I click on ground (hurtx4,aoe,hurt)